bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 <img src="/assets/images/mnist_acc_pytorch.png" style="width: calc(1em * 26);" alt="Accuracy of the Pytorch model"/>
 </div>

 Further hyperparameter tuning will likely only lead to marginal improvements.
 Instead, a new architecture such as a CNN, dataset augmentation, and an increased representational capacity are more likely to improve the test set accuracy.
-State of the art models reach accuracies above 95.5% on the MNIST dataset.
-LeCun (1998) has compiled an [overview](http://yann.lecun.com/exdb/mnist/) several approaches and their results, while *Papers with Code* provides a [benchmark](https://paperswithcode.com/sota/image-classification-on-mnist) of the top recent methods.
+State of the art models have an accuracy of over 95.5% on the MNIST dataset.
+LeCun (1998) has compiled an [overview](http://yann.lecun.com/exdb/mnist/) of several approaches and their results, while *Papers with Code* provides a [benchmark](https://paperswithcode.com/sota/image-classification-on-mnist) of the top recent methods.

 ## References